myyc/clockhead/README.md

 `# sudo go run *.go`

-It outputs whatever it's doing so you can watch the magic on your terminal for a few seconds until you get bored.
+If you append `--debug` it outputs whatever it's doing so you can watch the magic on your terminal for a few seconds until you get bored.
 It even has emojis!!!

 The algorithm
 =============